Bhavi-1266/Myosa/Blog.md

 ### Video Introduction

 Our project, developed by **Team Nobita**, is a MYOSA-based Seizure Detection Device designed as a compact wearable system.
 It uses an ESP32 and MPU6050 sensor to continuously monitor body movement and identify seizure-like motion patterns.
 The upgraded version also includes fall detection, gait analysis, step counting, and a Firebase-powered web dashboard.
-When abnormal movement is detected, the device provides immediate buzzer and OLED alerts while sensor data is uploaded for real-time monitoring.

----

 ## Features